enigmaticlogic/ML_algorithms/ML_models/README.md

   <summary>Linear Regression</summary>

   ## Simple but Powerful!
   Linear regression predicts the label for a piece of data as a linear combination of its feature values.
-The bread and butter of these types of algorithms revolves around using calculus to minimize the value of a loss function which, when evaluated for all predicted values, provides some notion of total error.
+The bread and butter of these types of algorithms revolve around using calculus to minimize the value of a loss function which, when evaluated for all predicted values, provides some notion of total error.
 My implementation includes a variation known as ridge regression as well.

   ## Required Libraries
   The following Python libraries are required for this program: Numpy and Pandas.